aaronmueller/structural_causal_mediation/README.md

 ## Mediation Analysis

-This repository contains the code to replicate the experiments for the paper [Causal Mediation Analysis for Interpreting Neural NLP: The Case of Gender Bias](https://arxiv.org/abs/2004.12265).
+This repository modifies the code from the paper [Causal Mediation Analysis for Interpreting Neural NLP: The Case of Gender Bias](https://arxiv.org/abs/2004.12265) for syntactic analysis.
+We load a simple grammar (`structural/grammar.avg`) to populate a set of relative clause templates.
+Models are run as before, but with a new `--structure` argument (see `run_profession_neuron.sh` and `attention_intervention_structural.sh`).

 ### Neuron Experiments